freddan88/xubuntu-i3wm/README.md

 > Guide to install xubuntu with tools/software and the i3 tiling window manager

-#### My main goal with this build is to have a easy to use developer linux desktop

-#### And also to have as much screen estate for programs as possible...
+#### My main goal with this build is to have a easy to use developer linux desktop<br/>And also to have as much screen estate for programs as possible...

 ### NOT COMPLETE!!!